 Symbiosis Law School, NOIDA

-Symbiosis Law School, NOIDA in just Seventh year of its inception has carved a niche for itself in the academic circuits.
+Symbiosis Law School, NOIDA in just eighth year of its inception has carved a niche for itself in the academic circuits.
 It has become a celebrated name amongst the aspirants of professional legal education.
 It holistically promotes academic excellence, intellectual discipline and professional leadership.
 Being a constituent of Symbiosis International (Deemed University), it envisions the reputation of Symbiosis in and around Delhi, the constitutional capital of India.
 SLS-NOIDA is strategically located in the industrial hub of NCR thereby opening up a plethora of opportunities for the budding lawyers.

 SLS-NOIDA strives towards supplementing reforms in the field of law; to groom students to become the unified face of our legal fraternity, to produce knowledge disseminators and to produce individuals who are the torchbearers of the legal system of the country.
 Our effort is aimed at producing an intellect that believes in reforming rather than punishing and has the potential of hoisting the flag of truth and justice in an unfailing manner.